Fuad-X/AbdullahAlFuad_car_rental-Flutter-Application-Using-Car-Information-API/README.md

 I think the lowest amount to rent a car for an hour should be fixed.
 After that, the rate will go up relative to the daily rent.
 Where the pricing should go from $10 to $50 for 1-24 hours.
 I would use $10 + ($50 * (Number of Hours - 1)) this formula to handle this situation.

+I could have implemented this.
+If I would have thought of it earlier. :-)